Rehabilitation robotics: Function

-A 2018 review on the effectiveness of mirror therapy by virtual reality and robotics for any type of pathology concluded that: 1) Much of the research on second-generation mirror therapy is of very low quality; 2) Evidence-based rationale to conduct such studies is missing; 3) It is not relevant to recommend investment by rehabilitation professionals and institutions in such devices.

-Types of Robots
+Types of robots

-There are primarily two types of robots that can be used for rehabilitation: End-effector based robots & powered exoskeletons.
-Each system has their own advantages & limitations.
-End-effector systems are faster to setup & are more adaptable.
-On the other hand, exoskeletons offer more precise joint isolation & improve gait transparency.
+There are primarily two types of robots that can be used for rehabilitation: End-effector based robots and powered exoskeletons.
+Each system has their own advantages and limitations.
+End-effector systems are faster to set up and are more adaptable.
+On the other hand, exoskeletons offer more precise joint isolation and improve gait transparency.

-Current Areas of Research
+Current areas of research

 Current robotic devices include exoskeletons for aiding limb or hand movement, enhanced treadmills, robotic arms to retrain motor movement of the limb, and finger rehabilitation devices.
 Some devices are meant to aid strength development of specific motor movements, while others seek to aid these movements directly.
 Often robotic technologies attempt to leverage the principles of neuroplasticity by improving quality of movement, and increasing the intensity and repetition of the task.
 Over the last two decades, research into robot mediated therapy for the rehabilitation of stroke patients has grown significantly as the potential for cheaper and more effective therapy has been identified.
-Though stroke has been the focus of most studies due to its prevalence in North America, rehabilitation robotics can also be applied to individuals (including children) with cerebral palsy, or those recovering from orthopaedic surgery.
+Though stroke has been the focus of most studies due to its prevalence in North America, rehabilitation robotics can also be applied to individuals (including children) with cerebral palsy, or those recovering from orthopedic surgery.

 An additional benefit to this type of adaptive robotic therapy is a marked decrease in spasticity and muscle tone in the affected arm.
 Different spatial orientations of the robot allow for horizontal or vertical motion, or a combination in a variety of planes.
 The vertical, anti-gravity setting is particularly useful for improving shoulder and elbow function.